 Signs of Distress

 If you are asking yourself the question, “Should I call for help?” we encourage you to do so!
 Staff at UNH are here to help and want you to take advantage of the resources here.
+In general, when a student is managing a mental health concern, the best step is to connect them with their treatment provider (or PACS if they don't have one).
 If you notice any of the following about a student, we encourage you to connect with a staff resource as soon as possible:

 - You observe visible scars or cuts on a student’s skin